lhbikos/ReC_Psychometrics/docs/15-Simulations.md

 ## Identity Threat

 The Identity Threat Scale [@george_when_2023]is a measure of threat to identity value, meanings, and enactment.
 The measure is designed to adapt to different identities.
-The scale includes 19 items with responses rated on a 6 point Likert scale ranging from 1 (*strongly disagree*) to 5 (*strongly agree*).
+The scale includes 19 items with responses rated on a 6-point Likert scale ranging from 1 (*strongly disagree*) to 5 (*strongly agree*).
 Items are written such that researchers can provide the focal identity (e.g., "a teacher," "LGBTQ").
 Across all three scales, higher scores reflect higher threat.
 It appears that the authors landed on a single-order, correlated factors, structure.

 Beneath each of the three factors are a list of the items.
 Variable names follow in parentheses.